hou27/GATIRCRWR/README.md

 # GAT with Initial Residual Connection and Random Walk with Restart

-This is the implementation of the GAT with Initial Residual Connection and Random Walk with Restart (GAT-IR-RWR) model.
+This is the implementation of the GAT with Initial Residual Connection and Random Walk with Restart (GAT-IRC-RWR) model.

 Reference: GRAPH ATTENTION NETWORKS (2018).